JoshuaSeth/concurrent-browser-mcp/README.md

 3. Commit changes (`git commit -m 'Add some amazing feature'`)
 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open Pull Request

+## Credits

+This project is a fork of [concurrent-browser-mcp](https://github.com/sailaoda/concurrent-browser-mcp) by sailaoda, enhanced with session recording and test generation capabilities.

+## License

+MIT License - See LICENSE file for details